-Montana, North Carolina, and the District of Columbia have no rental purchase legislation.
+North Carolina and the District of Columbia have no rental purchase legislation.
 However, the retail installment sales statute in North Carolina recognizes that rental purchase transactions which provide for more than a nominal purchase price at the end of the agreed rental period are not credit sales under the statute.
-We operate one store in Montana, four stores in the District of Columbia and 86 stores in North Carolina.
+We operate four stores in the District of Columbia and 86 stores in North Carolina.